pogoapp/buildpack-php/README.md

 Apache+PHP build pack
 ========================

-This is a build pack bundling PHP and Apache for Heroku apps.
+This is a build pack bundling PHP and Apache.

 Configuration
 -------------